A lonely girl — a man on the run and 72 hours reckless hours that shock you with the impact of unleashed emotions!

 Recognizing this theme, Walter Pidgeon’s character Morbius emphasizes the duality that exists within his nature.
-Behind the facade of the rational mind prowls the primitive instincts and desires, now incarnate right from it’s source – Freud’s id.
+Behind the facade of the rational mind prowls the primitive instincts and desires, now incarnate right from its source – Freud’s id.
 Morbius is in denial that he has in fact manifested the monster himself.
-It’s an allegory of insatiable ego, internal agony and torment and perhaps incestuous jealousy.
+It’s an allegory of insatiable ego, internal agony and torment, and perhaps incestuous jealousy.
 A collection of his suppressed rage hidden behind the outwardly rational scientific mind.

 Shakespeare informs Prospero – “this thing of darkness I acknowledge mine.”
-Morbius is the true villain in Forbidden Planet, embodied by a power, intensified a thousand percent from the ancient science of the exinct Krell, who brought into existence their nightmares, ultimately proving to be the end of them.
+Morbius is the true villain in Forbidden Planet, embodied by a power, intensified a thousand percent from the ancient science of the extinct Krell, who brought into existence their nightmares, ultimately proving to be the end of them.

-Forbidden Planet has been the benchmark of the science fiction genre for years by it’s sheer scope of its production values.
+Forbidden Planet has been the benchmark of the science fiction genre for years by the sheer scope of its production values.
 MGM was the studio that had painted for us, an unforgettable daydream – The Wizard of Oz in 1939.
 Director John Landis referred to the studio as making pictures with ‘gloss’ and Forbidden Planetwas their feature science fiction film trading in Singing in the Rain for robots and ray guns.
 John Carpenter says that in terms of traditional science fiction ‘formulas’ this film ‘broke it’ Carpenter also attributes Forbidden Planet to his wanting to become a director.

 And John Dykstra who did the FX on Star Wars comments – “It was a serious attempt to represent a completely unique world… it’s gotta be a world that nobody knows and at the same time everyone recognizes as being alien.”